gouarin/2025-01-github-actions/readme.md

 https://github.com/gouarin/dev_env_and_automatisation

-It's in French, but an English translation should come soon.
+It's in French, but an English translation should be available soon.

 The slides use [Quarto](https://quarto.org/) and are available here